Primary Care Providers

 How can primary care providers make a difference?

-Opportunistically test people with risk factors for HCV, HBV and NAFLD
+Opportunistically test people with risk factors for HCV, and HBV

 Confirmed HCV: In the absence of contraindications, antiviral treatment should be considered for all individuals5

-Confirmed HBV: Monitor to assess for phase of disease and identify when a person should be considered for treatment9
+Confirmed HBV: Monitor to assess for phase of disease and identify when a person should be considered for treatment7

-Hepatic Health provides an overview of important issues to enable primary care providers to feel comfortable in the management of people with HCV, HBV and NAFLD, and to ensure that those most in need of treatment are identified and provided with the opportunity to access it.
+Hepatic Health provides an overview of important issues to enable primary care providers to feel comfortable in the management of people with HCV and HBV, and to ensure that those most in need of treatment are identified and provided with the opportunity to access it.

 Community based management